hunglvosu/hunglvosu.github.io/_pages/about.md

  - **[Dec 2022]** My CAREER proposal [Geometric Techniques for Topological Graph Algorithms](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2237288) got funded by NSF.
 Thanks to great mentors, collaborators, students, and of course, NSF.

  - **[Dec 2022]** Our paper "Tuning the Tail Latency of Distributed Queries Using Replication " is submitted to [Arxiv](https://arxiv.org/abs/2212.10387).

- - **[Oct 2022]** Our paper "Approximate Distance Oracles for Planar Graphs with Subpolynomial Error Dependency" is accepted to [SODA 2023](https://www.siam.org/conferences/cm/conference/soda23).